Straight-Out Democratic Party: 1872 national party

 The Straight-Out Democratic Party was a Southern faction that broke with the Democratic Party in the 1872 presidential election.
 Dissatisfied with the Democratic nominee Horace Greeley, they held a convention on 16 August in Louisville, Kentucky; 604 delegates from all states attended.
 The delegates nominated for President Charles O'Conor (who informed them by telegram that he would not accept their nomination) and for Vice President John Quincy Adams II.

 Philosophy

 In a letter accepting his nomination, Adams provided a lengthy description of the party's philosophy:

 Despite O'Conor's refusal and lacking time to find a new candidate, the party ran the ticket anyway.
 They received 23,054 votes (0.36%) and no Electoral College votes.

 1876 South Carolina gubernatorial election

-In the 1876 gubernatorial election in South Carolina, the Straightout Democrats (no hyphen) were an activist faction that succeeded in taking control of the party.
+In the 1876 South Carolina gubernatorial election, the Straightout Democrats (no hyphen) were an activist faction that succeeded in taking control of the party.
 They sometimes wore red shirts to show their support for the paramilitary white supremacist groups known as Red Shirts, who used violence and the threat of violence to prevent blacks from voting.
-Their candidate, Wade Hampton III, became governor, although violence made it possible.
+Their candidate, Wade Hampton III, became governor.